 I fought to stay awake as we made the twenty minute walk to Samuel's house, every moment feelings like an eon.
 Paul kicked on the door, needing both of his hands to hold me up.

 "SAMUEL!"
 Paul screamed at the top of his lungs.
 Samuel opened the door hastily; his eyes shot open at the sight of me and Paul.
 "I had nowhere else to bring him!"

-"Its fine, get him in here now!"
+"It's fine, get him in here now!"
 Samuels's wrinkled and dark skinned face had a look I had never seen on him before.
 Fear.
 Paul dragged me in Samuel's kitchen.
 "Put him on the table."
 Samuel barked as he got a box of medical supplies.
-I tried to left myself on the table, but had nothing left, I could not summon the strength.
+I tried to lift myself on the table, but had nothing left, I could not summon the strength.
 As Paul lifted me onto the cold metal table, Samuel shoved a rag in my side to absorb some of the blood.

 "Damn, I have to make sure there are not pellets in the wound.
 If not he could get a very bad infection.
 Hold on Mr. Westerfield."
 Samuel's had a great bedside manner.

 "You can save him right?"
 Paul handed Samuel another rag.